dannkis/SkillFindr4/README.md

 In my testing, I used llama3.2 model.

 ## Installation
-After cloning the github repo, run:
+After cloning the github repo, inside the unzipped folder run:

 `cd skillfindr`